cosmos/ibc-rs/ibc-clients/README.md

 # IBC Clients

-This crate is top-level library re-exports implemented Inter-Blockchain Communication (IBC) light clients serves as a meta-crate, simplifying the process of importing and integrating various IBC clients into your blockchain.
+This top-level crate re-exports Inter-Blockchain Communication (IBC) implementations of light clients.
+It serves as a meta-crate, simplifying the process of importing and integrating various IBC clients into your blockchain.
-IBC is a distributed protocol that enables communication between distinct sovereign blockchains and IBC light clients track the consensus states and proof specs of external blockchains required to properly verify proofs against the client's consensus state.
+IBC is a distributed protocol that enables communication between distinct sovereign blockchains and IBC light clients track the consensus states and proof specs of external blockchains, which are required to properly verify proofs against the client's consensus state.

 The structure within the `ibc-clients` crate is designed to provide flexibility